kkrolikowski/dyndns/README.md

 mysql> GRANT ALL ON dyndns.* to 'dyndns_user'@'%' IDENTIFIED by 'someRandomPassword';
 mysql> FLUSH PRIVILEGES;
 ```
-_**Note: % sign means any host.
-You can restrict here access to your database if you want.**_
+**Note:** _% sign means any host.
+You can restrict here access to your database if you want._

 ### Automatic installation
-### Manual installation

-### Installation and configuration
-Once you allready have new database and database user associated with it you are in position to run **install.sh** script.
-This script will compile the code and configure
-and install web interface.
+If your server is running Ubuntu or Centos i higly recommend using install.sh script.
+Installation script ensures that there are all necessary
+packages installed into the system before building and installing all components.
+The only thing to do is pasting Virtualhost declaration to apache
+configuration and restart apache processes.

-Go to dDNS-ng/src directory and run a command:<br>
+Go to dDNS-ng/src directory and run a command:
 ```bash
 # ./install.sh server
 ```

-This is an interactive script, so follow the instructions appearing on the screen.
-In result you will have server (or client) binary and associated configuration file copied in proper place.
-Installation script will also ask you to provide several data to configure your website.
-At the end **install.sh** script will display VirtualHost configuration ready to paste into apache files.
+### Manual installation
+TODO

 #### Configuration file
 Server (and client) cofiguration file comes with few defaults which you can change if you want.
 All of the options are summarized below<br>